neuluce/ninjaCap-support/README.md

 ## Scaling

-When sacling, AtlasViewer requires providing two measurements in addition to the head circumference.
+When scaling, AtlasViewer requires providing two measurements in addition to the head circumference.
 If you only know the head circumference, use the table below to find recommended parameters for the corresponding Iz to Nz and RPA to LPA measurements.

 | Head Circumference (cm) | Iz to Nz (cm) | RPA to LPA (cm) |
 | ----------------------- | ------------- | --------------- |